Specimen Care in the Field

 Not every bird is mountable.

 Some may be too badly damaged from wounds, resulting in excessive feather loss.
-However, broken wings and other bones, as well as busted bills and feet are usually not a problem.
+However, broken wings and other bones, as well as broken bills and feet are usually not a problem.

 *Others may have pinfeathers, which are developing immature feathers not yet fused to the skin.
 Pinfeathers may fall out during the mounting process, resulting in a mount that looks as though it was partially plucked, giving a poor result.
 Pinfeathers are present when birds replace their feathers at least once a year in a process called moulting.
 This occurs anywhere from late June though late October.
 This is why the best candidates for a quality mount are taken in middle to late winter when the moulting process is mostly complete.